Legal experts say U.S. court ruling on White House counsel could encourage witnesses to talk in impeachment probe

 Some high-ranking diplomats in the State Department and White House National Security Council officials have cooperated with the House investigation, defying Trump’s orders.

-Others, including McGhan, Bolton, Secretary of State Mike Pompeo, and Acting Chief of Staff Mick Mulvaney, have so far refused to testify.
+Others, including McGahn, Bolton, Secretary of State Mike Pompeo, and Acting Chief of Staff Mick Mulvaney, have so far refused to testify.

 Bolton and one of his former aides, Charles Kupperman, did not show up for closed-door depositions earlier this month.
 But Bolton has hinted that he has a story tell to investigators.